Driver license suspensions for unpaid traffic tickets eliminated by NY Legislature

 Today, the New York Senate joined the Assembly in passing the Driver’s License Suspension Reform Act.

-The vast majority of New York driver’s license suspensions are for traffic tickets that residents cannot afford to pay.
-Hundreds of thousands of New Yorkers can’t legally drive simply because they are trapped in a cycle of traffic debt.
+Most New York driver’s license suspensions are for traffic tickets that residents cannot afford to pay.
+In other words, hundreds of thousands of New Yorkers can’t legally drive simply because they are trapped in a cycle of traffic debt.

 In the last three years, nine U.S. states (Texas, Montana, Idaho, California, Mississippi, Maryland, Virginia, West Virginia, and Oregon) have passed similar legislation to stop suspending driver’s licenses for unpaid fines and fees.